adopt-liveview/adopt-liveview/priv/pages/2024/04-04-getting-started-en_US.md

 ## Installing Erlang

 `asdf` works through plugins.
-You need to install the Erlang plugin to be able to install versions of it:
+You need to install the Erlang plugin to be able to install versions of them:

 ```
 asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git